dapperfu/matlab_Benchmarks/README.md

 Real world use case benchmarks for a very specific niche of industry.

 > "Measurement is the first step that leads to control and eventually to improvement.
-If you can’t measure something, you can’t understand it.
-If you can’t understand it, you can’t control it.
-If you can’t control it, you can’t improve it." - H. James Harrington
+If you canâ€™t measure something, you canâ€™t understand it.
+If you canâ€™t understand it, you canâ€™t control it.
+If you canâ€™t control it, you canâ€™t improve it." - H. James Harrington

 ## Motivation

-After doing some [``profiling``](https://www.mathworks.com/help/matlab/ref/profile.html) of my daily workflow I discovered that my [Laptop](http://store.hp.com/us/en/pdp/hp-zbook-studio-g3-mobile-workstation-(energy-star\)) was faster than my [Desktop](http://store.hp.com/us/en/mdp/business-solutions/z840-workstation), despite a large disparity in specifications.
+After doing some [``profiling``](https://www.mathworks.com/help/matlab/ref/profile.html) of my daily workflow I discovered that my Laptop was faster than my [Desktop](http://store.hp.com/us/en/mdp/business-solutions/z840-workstation), despite a large disparity in specifications.

-Specifications and benchmarks don't give an indication of how a system will affect my workflow.
+Specifications and benchmarks don't give an indication of how a system will affect my workflow (Simulink Embedded Coder)

 # Contributing